-Bona vacantia (Latin for ‘ownerless goods’) refers to property that is considered ownerless, which by law passes to the Crown.
-The Treasury Solicitor who acts for the Crown often collects assets and land of those who no longer own it – a common example of this can be seen with dissolved companies which own land.
-Once the company has been dissolved, the land becomes property owned by the Crown – unless land has already been sold or transferred prior to the dissolution.
+Bona vacantia (Latin for ‘ownerless goods’) refers to land or property that is considered ownerless, which by law passes to the Crown.
+The Treasury Solicitor who acts for the Crown often collects assets and land of those who no longer own it.
+A common example of this is seen with dissolved companies which own land.
+Once the company has been dissolved, the land becomes bona vacantia property owned by the Crown – unless land has already been sold or transferred prior to the dissolution.

 Want to know more about buying your freehold?
-Call our specialist solicitors on FREEPHONE 0800 1404544 for FREE initial phone advice – with no strings attached.
+Call our specialist Bona Vacantia Solicitors on FREEPHONE 0800 1404544 for FREE initial phone advice – with no strings attached.

 What type of assets can be bona vacantia?

 A range of assets can fall to the Crown by operation of bona vacantia.
 These include:

 – Property and land in England and Wales